How to Cook and Eat in Chinese

 How to Cook and Eat in Chinese is a cookbook and introduction to Chinese cuisine and food culture by Buwei Yang Chao.
 It was first published in 1945, and appeared in revised and expanded editions in 1949 and 1956; the third and final edition appeared in 1968.
-It has been called "the first truly insightful English-language Chinese cookbook", Much of the text was written by her husband, Yuen Ren Chao, who coined the commonly used English terms for Chinese cooking techniques such as "stir fry" and "pot stickers".
+It has been called "the first truly insightful English-language Chinese cookbook", Yang Chao introduced new dishes and recipes that she collected in China but adapted them for preparation in an American kitchen.
+Sections also describe meal systems, cooking techniques, and materials.
+The book emerged in collaboration with her husband, Yuen Ren Chao, and daughter, Rulan Chao Pian, and coined the commonly used English terms for Chinese cooking techniques such as "stir fry" and "pot stickers".